phpMv/ubiquity/docs/security/index.rst

    $countActiveUsers=DAO::count(User::class,'active= ?',[true]);

-.. tips:: DAO operations that take objects as parameters use this mechanism by default.
+.. note:: DAO operations that take objects as parameters use this mechanism by default.

 .. code-block:: php